The Syria crisis

 The BMZ’s transitional development assistance has the aim of strengthening the resilience of the vulnerable Syrian population.
 On the one hand, this means restoring infrastructure, for example in the areas of water supply, agriculture and health.
 On the other, it also means improving access to informal education, training and income in order to create prospects for the future and raise living standards.

-In Syria’s neighbouring countries, transitional development assistance primarily centres around relieving the increased pressure on basic infrastructure caused by hosting refugees.
+In Syria’s neighbouring countries, transitional development assistance is primarily aimed at relieving the increased pressure on basic infrastructure faced by communities that have taken in refugees.
 German support is contributing to improving healthcare, for example, and ensuring access to education for all.
 Support is also being given to activities that foster social cohesion.

 Example Partnership for Prospects (P4P)